canonical/ubuntu-mir/README.md

 RULE:   This is a balance that is hard to strike well, the request is that all
 RULE:   options have been exploited before giving up.
 Look for more details
 RULE:   and backgrounds https://github.com/canonical/ubuntu-mir/issues/30
+RULE:   Just like in the SRU process it is worth to understand what the
+RULE:   consequences a regression (due to a test miss) would be.
+Therefore
+RULE:   if being untestable we ask to outline what consequences this would
+RULE:   have for the given package.
+And let us be honest, even if you can
+RULE:   test you are never sure you will be able to catch all potential
+RULE:   regressions.
+So this is mostly to force self-awareness of the owning
+RULE:   team than to make a decision on.
 TODO: - The package can not be well tested at build or autopkgtest time
 TODO:   because TBD.
 To make up for that:
 TODO-A:   - We have access to such hardware in the team